Examples

 - Shortcut to Create PlateReconstruction and PlotTopologies Objects

-Easier way to get PlateReconstruction and PlotTopologies objects from the name of a plate reconstruction model.
+An easier way to get PlateReconstruction and PlotTopologies objects from the name of a plate reconstruction model.

 - Generate Icosahedron Mesh

-Generate and visualize Icosahedron mesh.
+Generate and visualize an icosahedron mesh.

 Note